 FIELD SCHOOLS FOR ANTIQUITIES INSPECTORS

-For over a decade, ARCE has partnered with the SCA to equip Egyptian antiquities inspectors with the practical fieldwork skills and techniques required by modern archaeological excavation and site management.
+For over a decade, ARCE has partnered with the MSA/SCA to equip Egyptian antiquities inspectors with the practical fieldwork skills and techniques required by modern archaeological excavation and site management.

 Archaeological field schools have been conducted each year since 1995 at sites such as Memphis, the Fayum Luxor, and Giza, providing additional training for Egyptian antiquities inspectors in the latest methods of archaeological field work.
 The curriculum includes lectures, tutorials, laboratory work, excavation and mapping, exams and report preparation.